GetStream/stream-chat-android/stream-chat-android-compose/GUIDELINES.md

 - Place previews in the same source file as the Composable.
 - Set a display name for the preview.
-- Store sample date for the preview in the `previewdata` package.
+- Store sample data for the preview in the `previewdata` package.

 #### Example: